-James is the Managing Director of SMS Marketing Solutions.
-He has strong marketing and sales experience across businesses of all sizes.
-James has held CEO roles for consumer products businesses in Australia, Europe and Asia, and was a member of the New Zealand Food and Grocery Council.
-On returning to Melbourne eight years ago he started his own marketing business in Melbourne focussed on digital and mobile marketing.
+Managing Director of SMS Marketing Solutions, James has strong marketing and sales experience across businesses of all sizes.
+He’s held CEO roles for consumer products businesses in Australia, Europe and Asia, and was a member of the New Zealand Food and Grocery Council.
+On returning to Melbourne eight years ago, he started his own marketing business in Melbourne focusing on digital and mobile marketing.

 James is the Chair of the Tourism Crisis Response and Recovery Sub Committee.

-Leigh has a long history in the tourism industry and many of our Partners will recognise him from his previous roles as CEO of Tourism Victoria and the Melbourne Convention and Exhibition Centre.
-During his career he has held a number of significant Board roles in the Tourism and Business Events industry at a state, national and international level.
+With a long history in the tourism industry, many of our partners will recognise Leigh from his previous roles as CEO of Tourism Victoria and the Melbourne Convention and Exhibition Centre.
+During his career, he’s held a number of significant board roles in the tourism and business events industry at a state, national and international level.

 Leigh’s career experience includes roles in both the private and government sectors, and he holds a Commerce Degree with honours in accounting.
 Leigh is the Chair of the Marketing Sub Committee and a member of the Tourism Crisis Response and Recovery Sub Committee.